SuperAnimaux/SysDiag/README.md

 python main.py
 ```

-**The installation of Python and some additional modules is required.
-More detailed instructions will be available in future versions.**
+**The installation of Python and some additional modules is required.**